aryn-ai/sycamore/docs/source/querying_data/integrate_your_application.md

 ## Conclusion

 This tutorial showed how you can use Sycamore’s conversational APIs to easily implement the core components of a client side conversational search application.
-For more details about the conversational APIs leveraged by Sycamore, see the [OpenSearch documentation](https://opensearch.org/docs/latest/ml-commons-plugin/conversational-search/).
+For more details about the conversation APIs leveraged by Sycamore, see the [OpenSearch documentation](https://opensearch.org/docs/latest/ml-commons-plugin/conversational-search/).